internetimagery/internetimagery.github.io/news/_posts/2014-02-07-gooey-lever.md

+---
-page_title: Gooey Lever Simple Maya GUI
+title: Gooey Lever Simple Maya GUI
--
-date: 07/02/14
--
-description: Spent the evening learning how to make scrips for Maya.
-SO CONFUSING!
-But not spent in vain.
--
-title: Simple Maya GUI
--
-content:
+layout: post
+thumb: /img/posts/gooey.jpg
+---
 Spent the evening learning how to make scrips for Maya.
 SO CONFUSING!

-But not spent in vain.
+But not spent in vain. <!-- more -->

 [Here I've made the script/plugin Gooey Lever.](http://internetimagery.com/downloads/Gooey_Lever.zip) A GUI lever that can be attached to channels in the channel box for visual control.